 Which marketing automation is best?

 While the best marketing automation platform could be different depending on the specific use cases and needs of a given organization, the best marketing automation deployments are those that embrace a model of continuous improvement.
-Such deployments are marked by business processes that leverage data generated by the marketing automation system to improve the organization's marketing automation program.
+Such deployments are marked by business processes that leverage data generated by the marketing automation system to improve the company’s marketing automation program.

 What is a marketing automation workflow?